niravShenoy/Competitive-Programming-Repo/README.md

-# Competitive-Programming-Repo
+# Competitive Programming Repository
-A repository of algorithmic and data structure problems
+A repository containing solutions to classic algorithmic and data structure problems in C++.